kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 # Star Wars: Knights of the Old Republic II - The Sith Lords - Any% Glitchless Guide

 ## v2.1.5: Female Jedi Guardian Route (Light Side)
+Original Route created by Sanjan, updated by Ninko.

 *I want to credit 30cents for his initial route for KOTOR 2 Glitchless.
 This would not have been done without his initial work on the route!
 I also want to credit ChaosDrifter for helping me with much of the calculations and theory crafting into the category improvements.*